-This bill prohibits disclosure and exchange of information to anyone other than members of the mental health multidisciplinary personnel team, and others as specified.
+This bill prohibits disclosure and exchange of information to anyone other than members of the mental health multidisciplinary personnel team, or a person qualified to receive such information, as specified.

 This bill requires all mental health multidisciplinary team members and their departments to establish and maintain a secure and standardized system for sharing a person's confidential records.
-Requires this system to ensure both of the following:
+Requires this process to ensure both of the following: